brangerbriz/machine-learning-docs/markdown/general-purpose-algorithms.md

 - Predicting the next sample in a raw audio buffer (2048 classes)
 - Predicting the next move in a game of chess (10,000+ classes)

-## Regression
+### Regression

-Rather than outputting a discrete class, regression problems output continuous floating-point numbers.<span class="marginal-note" data-info="Regression problems produce real-valued floats, or rather, a distribution called a [probability density function](https://en.wikipedia.org/wiki/Probability_density_function) over real-valued continuous floats that integrate to 1.0."></span> Examples of regression problems include:
+Rather than outputting a discrete class, models solving regression tasks output continuous floating-point numbers.<span class="marginal-note" data-info="Regression problems produce real-valued floats, or rather, a distribution called a [probability density function](https://en.wikipedia.org/wiki/Probability_density_function) over real-valued continuous floats that integrate to 1.0."></span> Examples of regression problems include:

 - Predicting the exact price of a stock at the end of the month
 - Predicting the change in earth's temperature each year
 - Predicting the amount of money an insured person will claim each year

+## Going Further

+Supervised machine learning can also be used for tasks that are more difficult and nuanced than predicting simple values or class labels for new data.
+Below are a few common tasks that machine learning is well suited to solve.<span class="marginal-note" data-info="Note that this list is far from complete."></span> Solutions for these tasks often use more specialized algorithms for pattern recognition, sometimes utilizing both classification and regression techniques at once.
+We've organized this list into several groups for convenience and demonstration, however, in the real world unique problems often blur the lines between these categories.
+Finding a good machine learning solution to a problem sometimes involves picking and choosing a combination techniques from several different fields of ML study.

-## Translation and Transcription
+### Translation and Transcription

 Machine translation applications have seen a huge boost in performance correlated with development of ML algorithms.
 This task necessitates the translation of arbitrary data from one form to another: